 - Permit to Mine

 - On Nov.
-1, 2018, the DNR issued the permit to mine (PTM) for the NorthMet Project, following review, due investigation, and consideration of public comments based on the information contained in the permit applications, and pursuant to Minnesota Statutes 93.44 to 93.51.
+1, 2018, the DNR issued the permit to mine (PTM) for the NorthMet Project.
+The purpose of a PTM is to control the possible adverse environmental effects of mining by ensuring orderly construction and development of a mine, sound operational practices, and progressive reclamation of mined areas.
 The approved 2018 PTM includes special conditions for mineland reclamation, wetland replacement plans, and financial assurance.
 Together, NewRange’s applications and DNR’s special conditions constitute the PTM.
-The purpose of a permit to mine is to control the possible adverse environmental effects of mining by ensuring orderly construction and development of a mine, sound operational practices, and progressive reclamation of mined areas.

 - Dam safety permits